Financial-Times/upp-provisioners/pac-aurora-provisioner/README.md

 ## Provisioning a cluster

+The provisioning process will:

+* Create a DB parameter group and DB cluster parameter group in eu-west-1 and us-east-1.
+* Create DB subnet group in us-east-1.
+* Creates a cluster in eu-west-1 using CloudFormation.
+This is formed of two DB instances in two local AZs.
+* Creates a read replica cluster in us-east-1.
+This is also formed of two DB instances in two local AZs.
+* Creates DNS entries via Konstructor for both regional clusters.

+To provision a new PAC Aurora database cluster:

 - Get the environment variables from the **pac-aurora-provisioner** LastPass note in the **Shared-PAC Credentials & Services Login Details** folder.
 - Set the `CLUSTER` environment variable, this be appended to `pac-aurora` for all the provisioned infrastructure.
 Note: The cluster name should be region agnostic, for example, `staging` will provision `pac-aurora-staging-eu` and `pac-aurora-staging-us` database instances.
 - Run the following docker command